-Policy on Excused Absences for Preclinical Students
+Policy on Excused Absences for Pre-clerkship Students

 Anticipated, as in a residency interview or presentation at a professional meeting.

 • Presentation at a meeting/conference: An excused absence may be granted for students presenting at a conference.
-Conference attendance, without presentation responsibilities, does not meet the requirements for an excused absence.
+Conference attendance without presentation responsibilities does not meet the requirements for an excused absence.

 • Leadership activity: An excused absence may be granted if you are representing MMS in a leadership capacity at a conference or meeting (for example, as the president of our AMWA chapter, or as an elected representative from the MMS on an AMSA committee).
-Conference attendance, without leadership responsibilities, does not meet the requirements for an excused absence.
+Conference attendance without leadership responsibilities does not meet the requirements for an excused absence.

 • Religious Accommodations: Please see HOOP Policy 112